Skip to footer content

 var renderer = new ChromePdfRenderer();

-var PDF = renderer.RenderHtmlAsPdf(@"
+var pdf = renderer.RenderHtmlAsPdf(@"

 <h1>Hello World - PDF Document</h1>

-<p>Creating PDFs with IronPDF is simple!</p>
+<p>Creating PDFs with IronPDF is straightforward!</p>

 ");

-var memoryStream = pdf.Stream;
+var pdfBytes = pdf.BinaryData;

 var renderer = new ChromePdfRenderer();

-var PDF = renderer.RenderHtmlAsPdf(@"
+var pdf = renderer.RenderHtmlAsPdf(@"

 <h1>Hello World - PDF Document</h1>

-<p>Creating PDFs with IronPDF is simple!</p>
+<p>Creating PDFs with IronPDF is straightforward!</p>

 ");

-var memoryStream = pdf.Stream;
+var pdfBytes = pdf.BinaryData;

-var HTML = @"
+var html = @"

 <style>

-body { font-family: Arial, sans-serif; }
+body { font-family: Arial, sans-serif; margin: 0; }

 .invoice-header { background: #4CAF50; color: white; padding: 20px; }

-.invoice-table { width: 100%; border-collapse: collapse; }
+.invoice-table { width: 100%; border-collapse: collapse; margin-top: 20px; }

 .invoice-table th, .invoice-table td {